-MEDICAL BULLETIN About the Bulletin The 2023-24 Medical Bulletin is applicable to students who enroll at the University beginning Summer 2023 through Spring 2024.
+School of Medicine Bulletin About the Bulletin The 2024-25 Medical Bulletin is applicable to students who enroll at the University beginning Summer 2024 through Spring 2025.
 The Medical Bulletin is the official listing of the policies governing medical (MD) education at the University of Louisville.
 While every effort has been made to make the bulletin accurate as of the date of publication, the University of Louisville reserves the right to change programs of study, academic policies, academic requirements, fees, course information, procedures for the confirmation of degrees, or the announced academic calendar and related deadlines without prior notice.
 The University of Louisville reserves the right to change programs of study, academic policies, academic requirements, fees, course information, procedures for the confirmation of degrees, or the announced academic calendar and related deadlines without prior notice.
 The provisions of this publication do not constitute an express or implied contract between the University of Louisville and any member of the student body, faculty, or general public.
 The University Louisville is committed to and will provide equality of educational and employment opportunity for all persons regardless of race, sex, age, color, national origin, ethnicity, creed, religion, disability, genetic information, sexual orientation, gender, gender identity and expression, marital status, pregnancy, or veteran status - except where sex or national origin represent bona fide educational or employment qualifications.
-For more information concerning complaint resolutions procedures, contact the Dean of Students' Office at 852-5787 or the Office of Human Resources at 852-6258.
-For more information concerning ways in which our multicultural learning community may be nurtured and protected, contact the Office of Diversity at 852-5719.
+For more information concerning complaint resolutions procedures, contact the Dean of Students' Office at (502) 852-5787 or the Office of Human Resources at (502) 852-6258.
+For more information concerning ways in which our multicultural learning community may be nurtured and protected, contact the Office of Institutional Equity at (502) 852-7159.
 The Redbook is the official statement of the organizational structure, the rules of governance and procedures, and university-wide policies of the University of Louisville.
 If there is any conflict between the policies, procedures or other statements contained within this catalog, The Redbook shall govern.
 A copy of The Redbook is available electronically.